Best Scissors for Quilting Tasks

 Scissors selections are endless, and although there are no absolute 'best' scissors for quilters, you'll find many types of scissors that are perfect choices for your wants and needs list.

 It seems like more and more specialty scissors are introduced every year.
-Nearly everyone starts with a the basics so you probably don't need all of the scissors on this list -- at least not all at once -- but they do represent a well-rounded collection for a... quilting took kit.
+Nearly everyone starts with the basics so you probably don't need all of the scissors on this list -- at least not all at once -- but they do represent a well-rounded collection for a... quilting tool kit.

 01 of 06